JohnnyDoorn/statistics-lectures/README.md

 For the last few years I've been using Rstudio to create HTML5 presentations in Rmarkdown's IOslides.
 This works great except that I have to change mij source files every new year if there are changes in the curriculum.

-So now I've thought of a setup where I create seperate .rmd files for every topic I teach and generate IOslides using a template where I specify which topics should be added.
+So now I've thought of a setup where I create separate .rmd files for every topic I teach and generate IOslides using a template where I specify which topics should be added.

 ## Template